Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 The teahouses and lodges you will be staying on the trails will have basic facilities like beds and little to no furniture.
 Some may have attached the bathroom.
 Otherwise, they usually provide shared baths and restrooms.

-If you want to take a hot shower, you need to pay extra.
-AC and heater are not available; thus, carry a sleeping bag to stay warm.
+If you want to take a hot shower, you must pay extra.
+AC and heater are unavailable; thus, carry a sleeping bag to stay warm.

 The best thing about staying at homestays and teahouses is getting to experience the local people’s local food, tradition, culture, and lifestyle.